SimbaWANGU/math-magicians/README.md

 - `cd math-magicians`
 - open file in preferred editor
 - Run `npm install` to install dependencies
-- Run `npm start` to start project in server
+- Run `npm start` to start project in server or
+- Run `npm test` to test all the functionnalities of the app
 - HTML, CSS Linter configuration - https://github.com/microverseinc/linters-config/tree/master/react-redux

 ## Author
 🧑  **Simba Eugene**